andfanilo/pyspark-interactive-lecture/README.md

 ### nbconvert

 `invoke nbconvert` will convert the notebook to a HTML file inside the `build/` directory.
+You can then visualize them with `python -m http.server`.

 `invoke nbconvert --serve` to launch the HTML file with a local server for serving the slides as a Reveal.js slideshow.